ENERGY ECONOMICS AND TECHNOLOGY - 2022/3

 Thus, the summative assessment for this module consists of:

-- ensure all students have been exposed to the basic core components of energy economics and technology.
+- Expose students to the core components and empirical aspects of energy economics and technology

 C - Cognitive/analytical

 P - Professional/Practical skills

 The learning and teaching strategy is designed as follows: